 - to prevent serious harm to others

-- to help prevent or prosecute crime
+- to help prevent or prosecute crime or fraudulent activity

 - as a requirement of statute law

 - because a court has asked for it

 We have a duty to protect the public funds we administer, and may use or share the information held about you for the prevention and detection of fraud and other lawful purposes – we do not need your consent to share data in these circumstances.

 We may share some of your personal information between our services so we can: